gmoisio/gmoisio.ale/README.md

           ....
 ~~~~

-To decrypt it at run time, here are two options:
+To decrypt it at run time, there are two options:
 - Use the `--ask-vault-pass` option on the command line.
 - Use a file with the vault decryption password and configure the `vault_password_file` in `ansible.cfg`.